-GED Test contains five tests in total, which when passed, declare that the candidate has academic knowledge of the American high school level.
-On passing the GED Test, the candidate is awarded a Certificate of General Educational Development.
+The test contains five sections in total, which when passed, declare that the candidate has academic knowledge of the American high school level.
+On passing, the candidate is awarded a Certificate of General Educational Development.

-Persons who have not received regular education due to reasons such as immigration to United States, home schooling, the need to work, personal problems or dropping out of high school due to lack of interest can take the GED Test.
+Persons who have not received regular education due to reasons such as immigration to United States, home schooling, the need to work, personal problems or dropping out of high school due to lack of interest can take the test.

-More than 15 million people have appeared for the GED Test since the program was first introduced and the number is increasing day by day.
-The test taker can take the GED Test in English, Spanish, French, through audiocassette and Braille.
-Before appearing for the main GED test it is compulsory for the candidate to clear the pre-test and get the GED registration done.
+More than 15 million people have appeared for it since the program was first introduced and the number is increasing day by day.
+The test taker can take the it in English, Spanish, French, through audio cassette and Braille.
+Before appearing for the main test it is compulsory for the candidate to clear the pre-test and get the registration done.

-In order to appear for the GED Test, it is advised that the test taker must study all the five subjects in detail.
+In order to appear for the test, it is advised that the test taker must study all the five subjects in detail.

 WHY IS GED STUDY IMPORTANT

-You should undertake GED study in order to avoid making mistakes in the GED Test, to learn the skill of time management, to develop proper skills and strategies, identify key methods to overcome your weakness, gain confidence and knowledge regarding each of the five subjects as you might have been out of touch with these subjects for quite a long time.
+You should prepare well in order to avoid making mistakes in the test, to learn the skill of time management, to develop proper skills and strategies, identify key methods to overcome your weakness, gain confidence and knowledge regarding each of the five subjects as you might have been out of touch with these subjects for quite a long time.

 HOW TO UNDERTAKE GED STUDY FOR EACH SUBJECT